First, allow me to give a definition of what a Beta Reader is:

 2. They can’t seem shady.
 Must be someone my intuition feels can be trusted with my unreleased work.

 After coming up with a solid list of potentials, I drafted a template to send to everyone that covers everything: I’m looking for beta readers for my most recent novel, why I decided to reach out to them, a brief synopsis of the novel, and my expectations for the process.

-Below is the template I used for this initial message:
+Below is the template I used for the initial message on Instagram: